heiner/dylaniki/Blood_on_the_Tracks.md

 related), and <em>e</em> brings resolution to the phrase by landing on the tonic (see [You're a Big Girl
 Now](You're a Big Girl Now)).
-(I doubt that Dylan is aware of this, but it’s a neat little twin-figure all the same).
+(I doubt that Dylan is aware of this, but it's a neat little twin-figure all the same).

 These few elements account for most of the songs on the album.
 Some of the songs stand out by employing other effects.
 The second figure above